abraxasq/lifelog/_posts/2026-04-22-hello-world.md

 categories: meta
 ---

 First entry.
 This blog is operational.
+Second.